Academics at Prescott College

 Steven L. Pace, M.S.W.

-"The inspired students and faculty drawn to Prescott College's mission makes being a part of this incredible community a joy and a privilege."Steven Pace
+"The inspired students and faculty drawn to Prescott College's mission make being a part of this incredible community both a joy and a privilege."Steven Pace

 M.S.W.
 University of Denver (June 1986)

 Master Practioner, Neurolinguistic Program Center of Colorado (June 1984)